-Doctors don’t feed us, exercise for us, sleep for us, choose our spiritual practice, select the people we spend time with, etc. We are responsible for practically every aspect of our well being which is done by making healthy lifestyle choices; in other words, practicing “self care.”
+Doctors don’t feed us, exercise for us, sleep for us, choose our spiritual practice, select the people we spend time with, etc. We are responsible for practically every aspect of our well-being which is done by making healthy lifestyle choices; in other words, practicing “self-care.”

 When my dystonic body requires exercise, I feed it exercise.
 When my dystonic body needs rest, I rest.
 No qualms about it anymore.
 I make sure to relax in a peaceful setting to calm my body and mind.
 This might be at a pool, beach, my yard, a park, or somewhere in my home.
 I call it “purposeful resting” because it serves an important need.
 In many ways, this is more helpful than some treatments I receive.When I realized the benefit of my self-care activities and by renaming them to things such as “purposeful resting” and “self-treatment”, the guilt went away.
 I am now more comfortable doing these things because I value how much they improve my life.

-With the guilt gone, my self treatments are more effective in helping me manage my symptoms and interestingly, they make the treatments I receive from my health care team more effective.
-It just required me to shift my thinking so I was able to accept that doing “nothing” from time to time was actually a form of loving, personal care that enhanced my overall well being.
+With the guilt gone, my self-treatments are more effective in helping me manage my symptoms and interestingly, they make the treatments I receive from my health care team more effective.
+It just required me to shift my thinking so I was able to accept that doing “nothing” from time to time was actually a form of loving, personal care that enhanced my overall well-being.

 If you are struggling with taking time to care for yourself, whatever that means to you (taking a nap, getting a massage, going to the gym, reading a book, meditating), change how you look at it and/or what you call it.
 We rarely to never feel guilty when we are sick and have to see a doctor for care, so why should it be any different when we care for ourselves?
 We are also very happy to tell others to take care of themselves when they are having a rough time.
 This is a gift we need to also direct inward.

-Tom Seaman is a Certified Professional Life Coach in the area of health and wellness, and author of the book, Diagnosis Dystonia: Navigating the Journey, a comprehensive resource for anyone suffering with any life challenge.
-He is also a motivational speaker, chronic pain and dystonia awareness advocate, health blogger, and volunteers for the Dystonia Medical Research Foundation (DMRF) as a support group leader, for WEGO Health as a patient expert panelist, and is a member and writer for Chronic Illness Bloggers Network, The Mighty, and Patient Worthy.
-To learn more about Tom’s coaching practice and get a copy of his books (also on Amazon), or schedule a free life coaching consult, visit www.tomseamancoaching.com.
+Tom Seaman is a Certified Professional Life Coach in the area of health and wellness, and the author of 2 books: Diagnosis Dystonia: Navigating the Journey (2015) and Beyond Pain and Suffering: Adapting to Adversity and Life Challenges (2021).
+He is also a motivational speaker, chronic pain and dystonia awareness advocate, health blogger, volunteer for the Dystonia Medical Research Foundation (DMRF) as a support group leader, and is a member and writer for Chronic Illness Bloggers Network, The Mighty, and Patient Worthy.
+To learn more about Tom, get a copy of his books (also on Amazon), or schedule a free life coaching consult, visit www.tomseamancoaching.com.
 Follow him on Twitter @Dystoniabook1 and Instagram.